edquant/data/README.md

-# data
+# edquant data files

-Data files for various edquant repos
+This repository holds data files for various edquant repositories for purposes of stable linking.